Michael Bernardi: Third Generation Jewish Actor, Second-Generation in “Fiddler,” Now for the 21st Century

 The universality of the story, he says, lies in the longing of the Jewish people, like people everywhere, for home.

-This yearning is clear from the first moments of this new Fiddler when, at the beginning, Danny Burstein is seen onstage, not as Tevye, a Jewish peasant from the Pale of Settlement, but, rather, a modern-day man of the world.
+This yearning is clear from the first moments of this new Fiddler when, at the beginning, Danny Burstein is seen onstage, not as Tevye, a Jewish peasant from the Pale of Settlement, but, rather, as a modern-day man of the world.
 Is he a descendant of Tevye’s engaged in a search for his roots?
 Is he a scholar preparing a dissertation on a lost world?

 When the Jewish villagers of Anatevka are ordered to leave their home, they are seen in a barn whose open slats evoke the freight train compartments that will drown all the Eastern European Jews who, for one reason or another, did not flee when Tevye and his family did.